Note: The Stephenson Fund applications are now closed.

 Stephenson Fund grants are available to support landowners with ongoing management and enhancement of their protected land.
 The key aim is to support stewardship for covenants by strengthening our partnership with covenantors.

-The fund was established in 2017, and is named after Gordon and Celia Stephenson, key founders of the QEII National Trust.
+The fund was established in 2017, and is named after Gordon and Celia Stephenson who were key founders of the QEII National Trust.
 The Stephenson Fund comes from our internal resources, including donations, bequests and investment income.

-If you think your project may be eligible for funding based on the key information below, talk to your regional rep about your project and then download and submit an application form to: firstname.lastname@example.org
+If you think your project may be eligible for funding based on the key information below, talk to your regional rep about your project in preparation for the next funding round.

 Grants ranging from $2,000 up to a maximum amount of $20,000 are available to support landowners with the ongoing management and enhancement of their covenants open space values.

 A 50% contribution is required for most projects, this can either be financial or an in-kind contribution (i.e. your time).